Al Nagler

-Albert Hirsch Nagler (May 22, 1935 – October 27, 2025) was an American optical designer and amateur astronomer who was the founder of TeleVue Optics and inventor of the Nagler eyepiece.
+Albert Hirsch Nagler (May 22, 1935 – October 27, 2025) was an American optical designer and amateur astronomer who was the founder of Tele Vue Optics and inventor of the Nagler eyepiece.
 Nagler also worked in the Apollo program and built simulators used to train astronauts.
 Nagler was a prominent figure in the amateur astronomy community.

 Asteroid 10715 was named for Nagler in 1993.

 Early life and education

 As a child in New York City, Nagler had interests in art and science.
 He owned a small telescope and was a teenage member of the "Junior Astronomy Club" sponsored by the Hayden Planetarium.
 Nagler later enrolled in the Bronx High School of Science with the goal of building a telescope.
 In the Scientific Techniques "shop" class taught by Charles Cafarella, Nagler ground an 8-inch mirror and constructed a reflecting telescope.
 Nagler exhibited this telescope at the 1958 Vermont Stellafane Convention and won a third place prize.
 He wrote an article for the December 1955 edition of Mechanix Illustrated detailing the construction of the telescope.

 After high school graduation, Nagler worked a variety of jobs in machining, chemicals, and drafting.
 He also took night classes for 16 years at the City College of New York and graduated with a BS in physics in 1969.

 Nagler met Judith "Judi" Pearlman in 1959, and they married in June 1961.
 Judi worked as a grade school teacher until the birth of their son David.
 She was also TeleVue's first employee.